zakaton/Bose-Frames-Web-SDK/README.md

 ## 🙏 Developer Wishlist
 *Our time is limited, so we'd greatly appreciate it if you guys could implement some of these ideas:*
-- [ ] **Social Area Network** - Place [voice recordings](https://developers.google.com/web/fundamentals/media/recording-audio/) on a [map](https://developers.google.com/web/fundamentals/native-hardware/user-location/) for others to hear (or only for yourself as a location-triggered notes app or to-do list).
+- [ ] **Social Area Network** 🗫 - Place [voice recordings](https://developers.google.com/web/fundamentals/media/recording-audio/) on a [map](https://developers.google.com/web/fundamentals/native-hardware/user-location/) for others to hear (or only for yourself as a location-triggered notes app or to-do list).
-- [ ] **Where You At?** - Call a friend (or a group of friends) and know where they are by listening to what direction their voice is coming from, using [WebRTC](https://webrtc.org/) (or a [WebRTC wrapper](https://peerjs.com/)) to stream both [Voice](https://developers.google.com/web/fundamentals/media/recording-audio/) and [Location Data](https://developers.google.com/web/fundamentals/native-hardware/user-location/), as well as using the [Resonance Audio SDK](https://resonance-audio.github.io/resonance-audio/) for sound spatialization.
+- [ ] **Where You At?** 🤷 - Call a friend (or a group of friends) and know where they are by listening to what direction their voice is coming from, using [WebRTC](https://webrtc.org/) (or a [WebRTC wrapper](https://peerjs.com/)) to stream both [Voice](https://developers.google.com/web/fundamentals/media/recording-audio/) and [Location Data](https://developers.google.com/web/fundamentals/native-hardware/user-location/), as well as using the [Resonance Audio SDK](https://resonance-audio.github.io/resonance-audio/) for sound spatialization.
-- [ ] **Yelp Eavesdropping** - Hear Yelp reviews as you pass by restaurants, using your location and [Yelp's APIs](https://www.yelp.com/developers) to convert written reviews to speech using the [Web Speech API](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API).
+- [ ] **Yelp Radio** 🥡😋💬 🤤 - Hear Yelp reviews as you pass by restaurants, using your location and [Yelp's APIs](https://www.yelp.com/developers) to convert written reviews to speech using the [Web Speech API](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API).